lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 #### Rose/Madden: On What Conditions We can Respect The Past

+##### put the handles back on the aspersoria and the sabres:
+Aspersoria are vessels made to carry holy water.
+Paired with sabres, the image suggests forced conversions to Christianity in early medieval Europe.

+##### Haruspices:
+Haruspices were Etruscan, and later Roman, priests who specialized in reading the entrails of sacrificed animals.

+##### *Bos cretatus*:
+a reference to the satires of Juvenal, in which the author mocks the superficial religious practices of his contemporaries.
+If a white bull was required for sacrifice but unavailable, a bull of some other colour was simply whitened with chalk.

+##### the city of 1789, of 1830, of 1848:
+the French revolutions that toppled, respectively, Louis XVI and the ancien régime, Charles X and the Charter of 1815, and finally Louis-Philippe and the July Monarchy.

+##### fakirs, bonzes … talapoins, and dervishes:
+Muslim, Hindu, and Eastern Orthodox clerics are lumped together in a scornful comparison to those living in Catholic cloisters.

 ### 2.7.4: The Convent From the Point of View of Principles

 #### Donougher: The Convent from the Viewpoint of Principles

 #### Rose/Madden: The Convent from the Point of View of Principles
+No footnotes

 ### 2.7.5: Prayer

 #### Donougher: Prayer

 #### Rose/Madden: Prayer
+No footnotes

 ### 2.7.6: The Absolute Goodness of Prayer